Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Results

 \subsubsection{Brain Stem}

 The brain stem is also geometrically identical between the gyrencephalic and the lissencephalic models and separated from the cortical folds, and experienced higher peak values for all injury metrics compared to other ROIs, except the corpus callosum.
-The region experienced overall higher strain in the gyrencephalic models than the lissencephalic ones for all three loading directions ($\textit{p}<0.005$).
+The region experienced overall higher strain in the gyrencephalic models than the lissencephalic ones for all three loading directions ($\textit{p}<0.005$)due to its proximity to the fourth ventricles.